TolulopeGbayi/How-Arousal-and-Locomotion-Jointly-influence-Visual-Cortex-Activity-in-Natural-Viewing-Conditions/README.md

 ## Data Source

-All analyses are based on publicly available data from the [Allen Brain Observatory](https://observatory.brain-map.org/), ensuring reproducibility and accessibility for the research community.
+All analyses are based on publicly available data from the [Allen Brain Observatory](https://observatory.brain-map.org/), ensuring reproducibility and accessibility.